prime31/Odin-Sublime-Text-Plugin/README.md

 # Odin-Sublime-Text-Plugin

 Syntax highlighting, autocompletion, and Goto Symbol/Anything/Definition for the Odin language in Sublime Text 3.
 This is a pretty hacked together mess but it may provide a modicum of assistance for helping to learn Odin.
-The build command will only work if the `odin` executable is globally available.
-Note that Windows users will probably have to change the build command to call `odin.exe`.
+The build command will only work if the `odin` executable is globally available in your PATH.

 ## Installation
 Download or clone this repo into your Sublime Text 3 Packages folder (found via Preferences -> Browse Packages).
+It must be cloned into a folder named "Odin": 'git clone https://github.com/prime31/Odin-Sublime-Text-Plugin.git Odin'